The Honorable Mary E. Sommer

 Tiffany R. Kuehner

-Tiffany R. Kuehner is Chair of Hope for Haiti.
 At 15 years old, Tiffany’s first trip to Haiti started a passion for the same country to which her grandmother has dedicated her life.
-Graduating from Georgetown University in Women’s Studies with a specific focus on International Development, Tiffany has spent her time tackling poverty and gender issues in the U.S., China, Thailand, Tanzania, Uganda, and Haiti.
+Graduating from Georgetown University in Women’s Studies with a specific focus on International Development, Tiffany has dedicated her career to tackling poverty and gender inequality locally and globally.
+Tiffany is a graduate of Leadership Collier Class of 2013 and a member of the Young President’s Organization (YPO).
+In her spare time, Tiffany enjoys photography, travel, dancing, and celebrating life with family and friends.
+She and her husband, Mikey Stewart, reside in Connecticut and have two daughters.

 Rosemarie “Dee Dee” Nye